-Each 5 mL of orange suspension contains carbamazepine 100 mg.
+Each 5 mL of orange suspension contains 100 mg of carbamazepine.
 Nonmedicinal ingredients: citric acid, FD&C Yellow No. 6, orange flavour, poloxamer 188, potassium sorbate, propylene glycol, purified water, sucrose, sorbitol solution, xanthan gum.

-Each white to off-white, round tablet, embossed "TC 200" on one side, plain with a score on the other side contains 200 mg carbamazepine.
+Each white-to-off-white, round tablet, embossed "TC 200" on one side, plain with a score on the other side contains 200 mg of carbamazepine.
 Nonmedicinal ingredients: microcrystalline cellulose, carboxymethylcellulose sodium, colloidal silicon dioxide, and magnesium stearate.

-Each white, with pink speckles, round, flat chewable tablet, scored on one side, engraved "TARO" above the score and "16" under the score, contains carbamazepine 100 mg.
+Each white, with pink speckles, round, flat chewable tablet, scored on one side, engraved "TARO" above the score and "16" under the score, contains 100 mg of carbamazepine.
 Nonmedicinal ingredients: croscarmellose sodium, diethyl phthalate, Eudragit RS 30D, FD&C Red No. 40 Lake, magnesium stearate, microcrystalline cellulose, natural cherry flavour, pregelatinized starch, and sorbitol.

-Each white, with pink speckles, oval, flat chewable tablet, both sides scored, one side engraved "T" above the score and "27" under the score, contains carbamazepine 200 mg.
+Each white, with pink speckles, oval, flat chewable tablet, both sides scored, one side engraved "T" above the score and "27" under the score, contains 200 mg of carbamazepine.
 Nonmedicinal ingredients: croscarmellose sodium, diethyl phthalate, Eudragit RS 30D, FD&C Red No. 40 Lake, magnesium stearate, microcrystalline cellulose, natural cherry flavour, pregelatinized starch, and sorbitol.